How To Solve Geopolitical Business Crisis Before It Starts

 Geopolitical risks are people risks.
 Our executive deep-dive due diligence screens your personnel, partners, suppliers, and executives for political exposure, corruption, criminal risks, and lurking threats to your reputation.

-With boots on the ground in over 160 countries, executive protection, and analytical techniques, we help protect your business from threats ranging from crime to terrorism, corruption, and corporate espionage.
+With our risk intelligence capabilities, our executive protection assets, and analytical techniques, we help protect your business from threats ranging from crime to terrorism, corruption, corporate espionage, and theft.

-You do not want to unknowingly provide material support to terrorist groups or malicious state owned enterprises (SOEs) through your business dealings or third party contracts.
+You do not want to unknowingly provide material support to terrorist groups or malicious state-owned enterprises (SOEs) through your business dealings or third-party contracts.
+Such breaches in intelligence and due diligence can destroy your reputation overnight.

 Physical Security – Risk of Conflict, War, or Terrorism

-Instability is the norm in many countries.
-Political polarization, ethnic political tension, criminal gangs, and conflicts in the form of civil war, terrorism, and interstate war all create risks and threats to business.
+Instability is the norm in most countries.
+Political polarization, ethnic tensions, criminal gangs, and conflicts in the form of civil warterrorism, and interstate war are all geopolitical risks that threaten business beyond what insurance policies can cover.

-Infortal offers you a spectrum of services to safeguard your personnel.
-We offer armed protection services and executive travel protection to ensure that your leadership team and assets are safe.
-We not only help solve the crisis before it starts; we get you out of it.
+We also offer armed protection services and executive travel protection to ensure that your leadership team and assets are safe.
+We not only help solve the crisis before it starts; we get you out of it once it begins.

-In addition contingency planning is key.
-With our geopolitical risk intelligence, you can establish backup plans for your supply chains in the event of a conflict so you can quickly shift your operational strategies in time to reduce your losses.
+When contingency planning is key to mitigating geopolitical risks, our geopolitical risk intelligence professionals help you craft strategic backup plans for your supply chains in the event of a conflict.

 Social Unrest Risk